 If you've read much of Paul's writing, you know he often echoes phrases and words from Hebrew scripture.
 "Sinners" were not unknown in the Old Testament.
 Perhaps the most famous OT use of the word is in Psalm 51, where David speaks of his own "sin" in verse 4, but then in verse 13 promises to teach "transgressors" God's ways so "sinners will be converted."
 David confesses that he had sinned, but he does not consider himself "a sinner," because he had repented, and came with a broken and contrite heart before the God of his salvation.

 There may be many different motives behind Christian leaders telling God's elect they are sinners.
 Some may think they're echoing Paul's exhortation cited above.
 Some may be flat-out guilt manipulators.
 And many these days seek to be "relevant," trumpeting a newly-invented Christian virtue of "empathy."
 This has the effect of lowering everybody to the same level, and is a hallmark of Progressivism.
-I can't be judgey if I say I'm a sinner just like you.
+Nobody can call me "judgey" if I say I'm a sinner just like you.

 But I urge preachers, professors, elders, worship leaders, deacons, authors, Sunday school teachers, youth leaders— anybody who is in Christian leadership— to recognize the power of their words to shape the self-concept of those they lead.
 Because they lead the Bride of Christ—and she ain't no sinner.